SNCF First Class seats from Paris on sale from just $76! Book now

 1. Make your way back to Bruges station located on the outskirts of the city, via bus or on foot.

-3. Get off your train and board a connecting SNCB service to Brussels Airport-Zaventem station.
-Generally, the train from Brussels Midi to Brussels Airport runs every 10 minutes between 5 am and midnight, 7 days a week.
-In total, the journey takes around 20 minutes.
+3. If you’ve traveled to Brussels Midi or Brussels Nord, get off your train and board a connecting SNCB service to Brussels Airport-Zaventem station.
+Generally, the train from Brussels to Brussels Airport runs every 10 minutes between 5 am and midnight, 7 days a week.
+In total, the journey takes between 10 and 20 minutes.

 4. Once you’ve arrived, you’ll find yourself located directly below the airport.
 Simply take the escalator or elevator to the main terminal.
 Keep your ticket handy as you’ll need to scan it at the entrance gates to enter the airport.